 e. created or used a design style guide and/or a pattern library

 Valador used our internal style guide to develop the design and related artifacts.
-Our design team focused on creating a simple and intuitive design which was later validated through usability testing and additional focus groups. <<validate with Paulo/Adelia>>
+Our design team focused on creating a simple and intuitive design (3) which was later validated through usability testing and additional focus group sessions. <<validate with Paulo/Adelia>>

 f. used at least three modern (see Note#2) and open source frontend or client side (see note #3) web technologies

-<<David or Phil>> Insert three modern (see Note#2) and open source frontend or client side (see note #3) web technologies
+Valador has made use of the following technologies during this project:

+Bootstrap

+PHP

+Google Charts

+Ajax

+JQuery

+AngularJS

 g. performed usability tests with people

-During the Sprint Valador performed usability tests with the same group of 5 people who participated in the focus group previously mentioned.
-The group was asked to evaluate the Design prototype for usability <<expand, anyone?>>
+During the development effort, Valador performed usability testing with the same group of 5 people/stakeholders who participated in the focus group study following the kick-off meeting.
+The group was asked to evaluate the Design prototype for usability and provided feedback that was implemented in the design and development phases of the project.
+The project team frequently involved these stakeholders/people, specifically during sprint planning, sprint reviews, and ad-hoc as needed, in order to continuously have a clear understanding of their needs and requirements; feedback received from the focus groups was used in planning and development efforts. <<expand, anyone?>>

 h. used an interactive approach, where feedback informed subsequent work or versions of the prototype

 Valador followed our design approach which is based on the Agile Scrum methodology.
-This included three Sprints which allowed us to iterate through various design enhancements.
-Additionally, given the short timeframe, feedback was solicited from both team members and other Valador employees during each Sprint.
-This feedback informed the design and functional iterations as well as requirements for the second Sprint.
-The Product Owner was ultimately responsible for the end result.
+This included three Sprints which allowed us to iterate through various design and functionality enhancements; additionally, given the short timeframe of the project, feedback was solicited from both team members and other Valador employees throughout all sprints.
+This feedback was implemented in the design and functional features that were developed in all sprints.
+The Product Owner was responsible for engaging stakeholders/people and communicating the feedback to the development team.

 i. created a prototype that works on multiple devices and presents a responsive design

-Valador created a design prototype that works on any device with a web browser (David/Phil list browsers).
-The design prototype incorporates responsive design which allows the prototype to work on mobile devices with any size screen as long as the device is running a compatible browser.
+Valador created a design prototype that works on any device with a web browser.
+Due to the short development timeframe, the decision was made to support Google Chrome for desktop browsers and Safari on iOS devices.
+The design prototype incorporates responsive design, which allows the prototype to work on mobile devices with any size screen, as long as the device is running a compatible browser.

 j. provided sufficient documentation to install and run their prototype on another machine